kalana1985/D365-Plugin-Devalopment/README.md

                        EG:- IF ACCOUNT ENTITY ATTRIBUTE GET UPDATES TARGET= ACCOUNT IF CONTCAT ,,           ;;              TARGET=CONTCAT
                  //(IN ABOVE EXAMPLE WE ARE CHECKING A VALIDATION UP ON UPDATE AN ATTRIBUTE)

+                 ****IMP-- FOR for the “Create” and “Update” plugins, you will always have a “Target”, and it will be of “Entity” type.
+For the “Delete” plugins, you will also have a “Target”, but it will be of “EntityReference” type.

                 {